 One of the immediately noticeable downsides is something called off-gassing in foam models.
 This is the result of the chemical compounds used in the manufacturing process, referred to as VOCs, or Volatile Organic Compounds.
 It’s the same thing as “new car smell” or the odor that brand-new clothes give off.
 It’s temporary but can be obnoxious.
 It also causes allergies in some people.

 Another potential downside has to do with durability, which we briefly discussed.
 Because the foam or coils won’t be as premium of quality, you might experience sagging within a few years of sleeping on it.
 If you are a heavier person, this effect will be more pronounced.

 The final disadvantage of a cheap brand is that it might not have proper support.
 As we mentioned, the foam or coil can be a lower grade, and therefore, it might not have the same specific contouring and support as a premium mattress.

 Who Should Buy These Beds?

-If you’re not concerned about off-gassing and a few other considerations, these beds are a fantastic choice.
-They’re also ideal for students, people on a budget, or people who don’t weigh very much and therefore don’t need a high level of support.
+If you’re not concerned about off-gassing and a few other considerations, these mattresses are a fantastic choice.
+They’re also ideal for a guest room, student condo, people on a budget, or people who don’t weigh very much and therefore don’t need a high level of support.

 Which Mattress Type Around $200 is Right for You?

 The absolute cheapest option tends to be a coil mattress, also known as innerspring.
 These varieties aren’t as easy to get ahold of online at these lower price points, but there are some suitable options available.
-If you do buy an innerspring bed, look for individually pocketed coils that provide more targeted support where you need it and less where you don’t.
+If you do buy an innerspring mattress, look for individually pocketed coil springs that provide more targeted support where you need it and less where you don’t.